Ilwyd/bolt-dungeoneeringhelper/README.md

 - Currently the overlay placed on the dungeoneering map only works with 100% interface scaling.
 - The plugin hasn't been tested on Warped floors, as I don't have access to them at the moment.
 Contributions are appriciated, even just providing data using Adamcake's [bolt-devplugin](https://github.com/Adamcake/bolt-devplugin).
 - Same as above, the second gatestone isn't working at the moment, as I don't have access to it.

+## Disclaimer
+While it is entirely within RuneScape's TOS (as far as we know), Jagex has not yet acknowledged the Bolt Launcher's plugin system.
+Use this plugin (and others) at your own risk.